Legacy Search UI Framework

 As a matter of fact, when you created your search page and previewed it in the Page Editor, there were already two components present by default: Coveo Search Resources and Coveo Search.
 These two components are assigned in the Layout Details (Presentation > Details) of the __Standard Values item associated with the Coveo Search Page template.

-In the Layout Details of the __Standard Values item associated with the Coveo Search Page template, you will notice that there is also a layout assigned to it: Search Layout.
+In the Layout Details of the __Standard Values item associated with the Coveo Search Page template, you’ll notice that there’s also a layout assigned to it: Search Layout.
 You can find this layout under

 sitecore/Layout/Layouts/Coveo/Search Layout.
 This layout defines how a Coveo Search Page item should be rendered in a browser (or in the Page Editor).
 In other words, it provides the basis for building a full-featured search interface.